webhintio/hint/packages/hint-compat-api/docs/compat-api-html.md

 ### Examples that **trigger** the hint

-The [blink][blink] element is deprecated was removed in Firefox 22.
+The [blink][blink] element is deprecated and was removed in Firefox 22.
-Targeted Firefox browsers of versions 22 and up will trigger the hint.
+Targeting Firefox browsers of versions 22 and up will trigger the hint.

 ```html
 <blink>Why would somebody use this?</blink>
 ```

 The `scoped` attribute of the [style][style] element is deprecated and was removed in Firefox 55.
-Targeted Firefox browsers of versions 55 and up will trigger the hint.
+Targeting Firefox browsers of versions 55 and up will trigger the hint.

 ```html